-Do not attempt to service any engine or drive component without being totally familiar with the safe and proper service procedures.
-Certain moving parts are exposed and can be dangerous to someone unfamiliar with the operation and function of the equipment.
+Do not attempt to service the engine or drive components without being completely familiar with the safe and proper service procedures.
+Moving parts are exposed and can be dangerous to someone unfamiliar with the operation and function of the equipment.

 Use only clean, dry fuel of the type and grade recommended by the engine manufacturer.
-The use of incorrect or contaminated fuel can cause engine malfunction and serious damage.
+Use of incorrect or contaminated fuel can cause engine malfunction and serious damage.